How We Conserve

 Conservation restrictions have become a very popular conservation tool in recent years.
 It is a flexible technique that can be tailored to the specific needs of the land and the owner.
 CEs are particularly useful for owners who want to retain ownership of their land while ensuring the protection of its important qualities.
 In the future, ownership of land can be transferred by sale, inheritance or gift, subject to the protections of the CE.

-Landowners who donate a CE are often eligible for federal income tax deductions.
-The amount of the charitable contribution is determined by a qualified professional appraiser, hired by the donor, and is calculated as the amount by which the CE has lowered the fair-market value of the property.
+Landowners who donate a CE are often eligible for one of two federal income tax deductions.
+In one case, the amount of the charitable contribution is determined by a qualified professional appraiser, hired by the donor, and is calculated as the amount by which the CE has lowered the fair-market value of the property.
 Donated CEs may provide significant estate and property tax benefits as well.
+The other is a one time tax deduction based solely on the donation and is usually a set amount.
+Always get the advice of a tax attorney, CPA or financial advisor qualified to give you advice on which one to choose.

 Sales